Have you ever wondered if video is going through a renaissance?

 The Here and Now of Video Marketing

 What is video advertising today?
 It’s already here, but it’s still a new thing for the majority of businesses.
-In a study by Smart Insights, 83% of marketers said that video content is becoming more important for them than ever before.
+In a study by HubSpot, 92% of marketers said that video content is an important part of their marketing strategy.

 It makes sense.
 Video ads used to be more expensive, less effective, and harder to produce.
 But all of this has changed.